renexdev/programming_notes/inheritance.md

     return 0;
 }
 ```
 Destructors, on the other hand, can be overridden.
 This is because a derived destructor may need to clean up some member variables that are not in the base class.
-The derived destructor is first called, then the base destructor.

 ####**Object Slicing**
 This will happen when you copy a derived object to a base object.
 The base object will lose the information from the derived class.
 Look at the following example.